lammps/lammps/doc/src/pair_meam.rst

 See the :doc:`Build package <Build_package>` page for more info.

 The maximum number of elements, that can be read from the MEAM library file, is determined at compile time.
-The default is 5.
-If you need support for more elements, you have to change the the constant 'maxelt' at the beginning of the file ``src/MEAM/meam.h`` and update/recompile LAMMPS.
+The default is 8.
+If you need support for more elements, you have to change the the constant 'MAXELT' at the beginning of the file ``src/MEAM/meam.h`` and update/recompile LAMMPS.
 There is no limit on the number of atoms types.